Denis2054/Transformers-for-NLP-2nd-Edition/README.md

 Implement models, such as BERT, Reformer, and T5, that outperform classical language models<br>
 Compare NLP applications using GPT-3, GPT-2, and other transformers<br>
 Analyze advanced use cases, including polysemy, cross-lingual learning, and computer vision.
-A GitHub BONUS directory with SOA ChatGPT and DALL-E notebooks. <br>
+A GitHub BONUS directory with SOA ChatGPT, GPT-3.5-turbo, GPT-4, and DALL-E notebooks. <br>

 ## Book Description
 Transformers are a game-changer for natural language understanding (NLU) and have become one of the pillars of artificial intelligence.<br>